carrieprice78/website/content/guides/expert-searching/generate-terms.md

 ## Combining Search Terms Effectively

+See the [Search Filters Guide](/guides/search-filters/) for examples of PubMed and other database searches that combine controlled vocabulary and keyword terms effectively.

 Boolean operators form the basis of mathematical sets and database logic.
 Using these terms to combine concepts and keywords in your search will assist you in performing a transparent, reproducible, and thorough search.
 Boolean operators include AND, OR, and NOT.
 These are generally always capitalized.

 * **AND** - AND is used to link ideas and concepts where you want to see both ideas or concepts in your search results.
 AND narrows the search.